aakashk7092/leetcode-cpp-dsa/10_String/Valid_Pallidrom/Readme.md

 # 125. Valid Palindrome

-Given a string `s`, determine whether it is a palindrome by considering only alphanumeric characters and ignoring case differences.
-A palindrome is a string that reads the same forward and backward after removing all non-alphanumeric characters and converting all letters to lowercase.
+Check whether a given string is a palindrome by considering only alphanumeric characters and ignoring case.

 Input
 s = "A man, a plan, a canal: Panama"